• Post author:

 The Seven Elements of a High Performing Team

-Canvas showing element s of high performing teams
+Canvas consisting of 7 elements for building high performing teams

-Without a compelling shared goal, a group remains just that—a group, not a team, a group of members working in silos and coordinating their activities and various initiatives via status reporting.
-The shared purpose creates the motivational energy that propels teams through challenges and sustains them through difficulties.
+Without a compelling shared goal, a group remains just that, a group, not a team, but a group of members working in silos and coordinating their activities and various initiatives via status reporting.
+The shared purpose creates the motivational energy to help teams overcome challenges and sustains them through difficulties.
 Effective team goal setting ensures objectives are challenging yet achievable, specific yet flexible in approach, and deeply meaningful to team members.

 What to develop: